shavz/koember/README.md

 # KOEMBER
-A kotlin service that generates an embeddable sharable html given a link.
+A pure kotlin service that generates an embeddable sharable html given a link.

 Currently a WIP 🚧